Sara McLanahan

-Sara McLanahan (born Smith; 27 December 194031 December 2021) was an American sociologist.
+Sara McLanahan (née Smith; December 27, 1940 – December 31, 2021) was an American sociologist.
 She is known for her work on the family as a major institution in the American stratification system.
 Her early work examined the consequences of divorce and remarriage for parents and children, and her later work focused on families formed by unmarried parents.
 She was interested in the effects of family structure on social inequality and the roles that public policies can play in addressing the needs of families and children.

 Early life and education

 Sara Frances Smith was born on 27 December 1940 in Tyler, Texas.
 After graduating from Bennet Junior College in 1959 with highest honors, McLanahan attended Smith College from 1961 to 1962.
-She married Ellery McLanahan in 1962.
-They divorced in 1972.
+She married Ellery McLanahan in 1962 and divorced in 1972.